open-pioneer/trails-core-packages/src/packages/http/README.md

 ## Request interceptors

+> Note that the request interceptor API is experimental: it may change with a new minor release as a response to feedback.

 The `HttpService` supports extension via _request interceptors_.
 Request interceptors can modify requests (query parameters, headers, etc.) before they are sent to the server.